San Gimignano, Italy is a fun and fascinating place to explore while visiting Tuscany.

 Those visiting Italy from abroad should read our tips for How To Plan a Europe Vacation.
 We also share detailed guides for other Top Italian Destinations!

-- An Amazing 3 Days in Florence
+- Our Amazing Florence Itinerary

-- Best Things To See in Siena
+- The Best of Siena

 - Tips for Visiting Lucca